LAJW/fugazi/DOCS.md

 # Algorithms

+Container algorithms are based around F.map.
+They all accept iterables, enumerable objects, streams and asynchronous callbacks.
+In case of asynchronous callbacks, they may be executed out of order, so It's best not to trigger any side effects.

 ## F.forEach

 *(Added in 0.1.0)*

 `( value key container -> undefined ) -> container -> undefined`

+Iterate over every value of the container.
+Side effect function.
+Unlike other algorithms, does not synchronize - executes callbacks as fast possible and returns `undefined`.
+Asynchronous callbacks may be executed out of order.

 ## F.reduce